Meet our Therapy Team

 Of note in his employment experience are the 12 years working in the forensic mental health field as the Richland County Forensic Director, while at the same time working with those diagnosed with severe and persistent mental illnesses.
 In the 1990’s Dave added to his repertoire through education and practice focused on better understanding of the impact of trauma and grief on people and how to assist them through various techniques as they journey to live healthier lives after suffering the impact of individual horrific events as well as the traumatic impact of living in today’s world.

-Dave is licensed by the State of Ohio Counselor, Social Worker, Marital and Family Therapist Board as an Independent Social Worker with a Supervisory Endorsement.
 In addition to practicing mental health therapy Dave is currently serving as vice chair of the Richland County Mental Health and Recovery Services Board with the upcoming opportunity to serve as chair next fiscal year.
 He has served recently as co-chair Of the Mental Health subcommittee of the Richland County Task Force on Racism and has a focus of engaging with community members and committees to reduce barriers for the marginalized in order to fully participate as members of our society; to be heard and valued.
 He is an active member of the Richland County Suicide Coalition and also a member of the NAACP.

 Traumatology Certification was accomplished through the Toronto Traumatology Institute in 2006.
 He obtained requisite training and supervision to allow him to practice EMDR in the treatment of trauma.
 A certification in guided imagery has furthered Dave’s therapeutic skill sets.